Rebirth Year Nineteen (Part 1)

 –Detective Comics #1020-1022 (“UGLY HEART”)

 Since we last saw him in “City of Bane,” Two-Face has been having blackouts and switching randomly switching back-and-forth between his good side and his evil side.
-Two-Face has also started a new cult called The Church of the Two and permanently acid-scarred the entire left side of his body to match his face.
+Two-Face has also started a new cult called The Church of the Two and permanently acid-scarred the entire left side of his body to match his gnarly phiz.
 After Two-Face brutally murders the notorious DeMarco Brothers, Batman visits the scene of the homicide to gather evidence, instantly recognizing the famous gangsters from his vast criminal databases.
 An injured Two-Face gets fixed up at an urgent care center, but then kills his doctor.
 This prompts his cult followers to torch the place.
 Batman shows up mid-arson and kicks their asses, but they all commit suicide rather than tell the Dark Knight what Two-Face is up to.
 After examining the corpses, Batman discovers they all had terminal illnesses.
 The clues lead Batman to the courthouse, but while en-route he runs into a panicked Two-Face.
 Two-Face appears in his Harvey Dent persona, importuning Batman for help, citing that he’s not in control of his other half at all anymore.
 Batman cuffs Two-Face in the Batmobile and heads into the basement of the courthouse.
 There, he finds Two-Face’s cult.
 Meanwhile, Two-Face reverts back to his evil persona, breaks free of his cuffs, and descends into the basement with guns a-blazing.
 Two-Face captures Batman and dumps him into a vat of acid, but Batman escapes unscathed and even saves the lives of every single cult member when the acid bath floods the room.
 Batman then prevents two cultists from blowing up a children’s hospital, discovering that all Church members have terminal illnesses and their families were paid large sums of cash in exchange for their loyalty to Two-Face.
 Batman also learns that a faceless Joker, Hugo Strange, and Mad Hatter saved Two-Face’s life after he attempted suicide (by shooting himself in the head) four years ago.
 (Joker implanted a mind-control microchip alongside the bullet, which remains lodged in Two-Face’s brain to this day.)
 The cultist under Batman’s interrogation reveals that he—along with another cultist named Versa—is secretly working for Joker as a mole within the Church.
 He says Joker has told them to follow all of Two-Face’s order to a tee.
 Meanwhile, across town, Joker blows open the Court of Owls’ Tomb of the Unworthy.

 –Detective Comics #1023-1024

 Picking up directly from Detective Comics #1022, Joker resurrects Lincoln March.
-Meanwhile, Batman shakes-down the usual suspects in search of Two-Face, instead finding his way to Hugo Strange and Mad Hatter.
+Meanwhile, a relentless Batman shakes down the usual suspects in search of Two-Face, instead finding his way to Hugo Strange and Mad Hatter.
 Batman beats them both up, learning that Joker is trying to control Two-Face via the microchip implanted in the bullet in his head.
 At the GCPD armory, Batman fights Two-Face, who dons one of Geri Powers’ old Bat-mech-suits.
 Batman fights Two-Face and destroys the chip in his head using some magnetized tech.
 On Joker’s behalf, Lincoln March leads an army of Talons against the Caped Crusader.
 Batman and Two-Face team-up to fight the Talons, defeating them.
 Batman then restrains Two-Face and performs brain surgery on him, removing the bullet from his head!
 (This emergency surgery scene is also shown via flashback from Detective Comics #1068.)
 Later, as Matches Malone, Batman visits Two-Face in prison to give him the bullet.

 –REFERENCE: In Batgirl Vol. 5 #48.
 Jim Gordon is released from prison with court dates set in his future.